maytemirabel/project-3/README.md

 18	Add checkboxes to add flight system	Implement the usage of checkboxes for value selection.
 Have checkboxes for different pieces of flight information for the user to select from.
 1 hour	2/27/2023	C
 19	Create search system for specific flights	Allow the user to search for specific flights by flight number and date.
 1 hour	2/28/2023	C
-20	Create airport map page	Have a page that shows a map of the airport and the current date's flights at their gate	2 hours	3/1/2023	C
-21	Create flight history page	Have a page that shows all values stored within the database	1 hour	3/1/2023	C 22	Validate all buttons and their actions	Making sure that each button executes the expected task and is accurately displayed within the application	1 hour	3/1/2023	C
+22	Validate all buttons and their actions	Making sure that each button executes the expected task and is accurately displayed within the application	1 hour	3/1/2023	C
 23	Create table displaying the results of searched flights	Retrieving requested data from the database of all flights, and displaying them in an organized table	1 hour	3/1/2023	C